The Ferrari 250 GTO Is One Of The Rarest & The Most Expensive Ferrari Ever Sold At Auction

 Original Price & Auction Value of the Ferrari 250 GTO?

-Ferrari 250 GTO in Silver Metallic Finish – Source: Neil, CC BY 2.0, via Wikimedia Commons
+1962 Ferrari 250 GTO Ferrari 250 GTO in Silver Metallic Finish - Source: Neil, CC BY 2.0, via Wikimedia Commons

 The Ferrari 250 GTO is the most expensive car ever sold around the world.
 The original price of 250 GTO was $18,000 and the buyers were personally approved by Enzo Ferrari.
 Currently, the 1962 Ferrari 250 GTO is the most expensive Ferrari ever sold in auctions.
-The GTO from 1962 that raced in prestigous Le Mans claimed the helm after it fetched a whopping $51.7 Million at RM Sotheby’s New York auction.
+The GTO from 1962 that raced in prestigious Le Mans claimed the helm after it fetched a whopping $51.7 Million at RM Sotheby's New York auction.
 Bonkers, isn’t it?

 Not just this, the 250 GTO by Scaglietti was sold for a record $48 Million in 2018.
 The trend of old Ferrari’s going up in value started when the old man Enzo Ferrari left the world.
-Apart from this, the GTO knows how to stay in headlines.
-Recently in March 2024, the 1962 250 GTO finished in original silver with French tricolore stripe won the 2024 Amelia Concours de Sport Best in Show.
+Apart from this, the GTO knows how to stay in the headlines.
+Recently in March 2024, the 1962 250 GTO finished in original silver with a French tricolore stripe and won the 2024 Amelia Concours de Sport Best in Show.